gamestrafe/thedivision2/source/_pages/perks.md

 Deconstruction can yield extra crafting materials.

-Cost: 2 SHD Tech
+Cost: 3 SHD Tech

 ### Deconstruction 2

 Chance for a rare material to be awarded when deconstructiong.

-Cost: 3 SHD Tech
+Cost: ?
+SHD Tech

 ## Resources